Western Outdoor Orientation Trips

 Students are immersed in their trip beginning Monday returning to campus the following Saturday.
 During their time away they will have a chance to connect deeply with a small group of peers, gain valuable leadership skills, learn more about the Western Experience, and connect the natural environment.

-Saturday, September 17th 2022 Return to campus conclusion of WOOT Program
+Saturday, September 21st 2024 Return to campus and conclusion of the WOOT Program

 Classifying levels of challenge for Wilderness WOOT